michaelwenk/sherlock-frontend/README.md

 ### WebCASE
 [WebCASE](https://github.com/michaelwenk/webcase) aims to support the dereplication or elucidation of (un)known natural products.

-For both procedures it is allowed to set parameters for optimizations.
+For both procedures it is allowed to set parameters beforehand.

-Example for elucidation parameter settings:
+Here is an example for elucidation parameter settings:

 <div align="center">
     <img width="700" alt="screenshot_webcase_1" src="public/screenshots/webcase_1.png">
 </div>

-After executing the dereplication or elucidation, a list of ranked structure proposals is shown.
-Which can also be downloaded as SDF.
+After running the dereplication or elucidation, a list of ranked structure proposals appears.
+The result can be downloaded as SDF as well.

 <div align="center">
     <img width="700" alt="screenshot_webcase_2" src="public/screenshots/webcase_2.png">